Midwest Road Trips

 Things to do in South Dakota with kids, Mount Rushmore, Black Hills with kids,

-Located in South Dakota’s Black Hills, Mount Rushmore is the most visited National Memorial outside of Washington, DC.
-It’s more than a road trip stop and vistors can spend several hours exploring the area.
-Mount Rushmore offers day and night activities along with dining.
-Here’s the top things to do at Mount Rushmore.
+Mount Rushmore is the most visited National Memorial outside of Washington, DC.
+Located in the Black Hills, it is more than a road trip stop.
+Visitors can spend several hours exploring the area.
+South Dakota’s Mount Rushmore offers day and night activities, along with dining.
+Here are the top things to do at Mount Rushmore.

 • Gaze at Mount Rushmore from Grand View Terrace